- Defining a fast

 This can be for a period of 12 hours or more and many people incorporate a full 24 hour water fast into their lives on a weekly or monthly basis.

-Water fasts can last for much longer periods such as several days and some people undertake 3-5 day water fasts up to two to three times a year.
+Water fasts can last for much longer periods, such as several days - some people undertake 3-5 day water fasts up to 2 to 3 times a year.

-Before embarking upon a water fast it is always advisable to seek guidance from an experienced professional who can advise whether it is suitable and ensure the body is supported fully.
+Before embarking upon a water fast it is always advisable to seek guidance from an experienced professional who can advise whether it is suitable for you and ensure your body is supported fully.

 This a term that is used widely and covers many aspects of fasting patterns.

-You could say that most people do intermittent fasting over night as no food is eaten during sleep.
+Many people choose to carry out intermittent fasting overnight as no food is eaten during sleep.

 This is a newer term and developed from animal studies which referred to time restricted feeding.

-Essentially it describes a period of fasting without food each day and then a set ‘eating window’.
+It describes a period of fasting without food each day followed by a set ‘eating window’.